ElyesKhechine/ieee-xtreme-16.0/README.md

-# IEEE Xtreme 16.0 Tasks
+# IEEE Xtreme 16.0 Programming Competition Problems: Proposed Solutions
-A repository containing my proposed solutions for some of IEEE Xtreme 16.0's challenges.
+A repository containing my proposed solutions for some of the 24-hour IEEE Xtreme 16.0 programming competition's problems.